StephanDrawe/PacMen-Exercise/README.md

 3. Open the 'index.html' file in your browser of choice.
 4. Click .
 5. Click .
+6. To clear the brower, simply refresh the window.
+7. Repeat steps 1 through 6.
 ## Roadmap of future improvements:
 In the next iterations of the program, we will add more styles to the background and images.
 ## License information: